 A brief history of Nijo Castle

-The castle was established in 1601 when Tokugawa Ieyasu decreed that the feudal lords of western Japan must contribute to it’s construction.
-Ieyasu was an important figure in Japanese history as the first Shogun and founder of the Tokygawa shogunate that fundamentally ruled the country from 1600 – 1868.
-The Ninomaru Palace in the outer circle of defense was built first as the residence and offices of the shogunate.
+The castle was established in 1601 when Tokugawa Ieyasu decreed that the feudal lords of western Japan must contribute to its construction.
+Ieyasu was an important figure in Japanese history as the first Shogun and founder of the Tokugawa shogunate that fundamentally ruled the country from 1600 – 1868.
+The Ninomaru Palace in the outer circle of defence was built first as the residence and offices of the shogunate.

 In August 1750 a lightning strike hit the castle tower, the resulting fire burned it to the stone foundations.
 Disaster struck again in 1788 when a great fire swept Kyoto, it claimed the Honmaru Palace.
 Neither the castle or the palace were ever rebuilt.

 The grounds today are still complete and feature two concentric rings of fortification walls and wide moats.
-In many other castles the outer moats were filled in and lands cribbed from the castle ground to make way for growing town.
+In many other castles, the outer moats were filled in and land cribbed from the castle ground to make way for growing town.
 Despite the immense value of the land that Nijo stands on it’s remained intact in central Kyoto city.

 The Ninomaru palace complex is a series of five buildings that connect on the diagonal, a shape compared to a flock of flying geese.
 As the palaces of Edo castle (Tokyo) and Osaka castle have been lost Nimomaru has provided a lot of information about the design and structure of the period.

 The Shikidai is the reception room and the smallest building made up of only two rooms.
-The highest ranking councilors of the military government would be based in here when the shogun was in residence and convey greetings and gifts from visitors to the shogun.
+The highest-ranking councillors of the military government would be based in here when the shogun was in residence and convey greetings and gifts from visitors to the shogun.

-The forth section was the shoguns personal inner audience chamber.
+The fourth section was the shoguns personal inner audience chamber.
 The tiled roof styling of the Ohiroma continues on through here.
-The areas is also styled with an ichinoma and ninoma used in the same way as the grand chamber to ensure the shogun retained the higher physical position and others looked up to him.
+The areas is also styled with an Ichinoma and Ninoma used in the same way as the grand chamber to ensure the shogun retained the higher physical position and others looked up to him.

 The Nightingale Floors